Diocese of Brooklyn: 1960 to 1990

 In 1967, McEntegart restructured Cathedral College due to shrinking enrollment and fewer students becoming priests.
 The Brooklyn and Queens campuses became four-year seminary high schools.
 The college programs were transferred into an independent four-year college seminary in Douglaston in Queens.
 The college was established to serve seminarians from the Diocese of Brooklyn, the Diocese of Rockville Centre and the Archdiocese of New York.
 The college's inaugural class had 38 students, 22 of whom eventually became priests.
 By the early 1970s, the college had over 370 students and offered over a dozen college majors.

 McEntegart promoted outreach to the growing Hispanic population, sending priests and religious sisters to study Spanish language and culture.
 McEntegart retired in 1968.

-Pope Paul VI named Reverend Francis Mugavero of Brooklyn as the first Italian-American bishop of Brooklyn in 1968.
+Pope Paul VI named Francis Mugavero as the first Italian-American bishop of Brooklyn in 1968.
 In 1971, Mugavero established the Catholic Migration Office to serve immigrants and refugees.
 He created the first apostolates in 1972 for the Italian, Haitian, Polish, Korean, Croatian, and Spanish communities.
 Mugavero often called Brooklyn "the diocese of immigrants," and was proud that Mass was celebrated there in 14 languages.

 Mugavero announced the Nehemiah project, in association with East Brooklyn Churches, at a press conference in June 1982.
 The plan was to build houses in the Brownsville area of Brooklyn for lower income families.
 By 1985, the Nehemiah project had produced 300 new row houses.

 In 1970, a woman from Bayside in Queens, Veronica Lueken, had stated that she was seeing apparitions of the Virgin Mary, Jesus, and numerous Catholic saints.
 Over the years, these apparitions became known as the "visions of Bayside".
-In 1986, Mugavero issued a declaration on Lueken's visions;"I, the undersigned Diocesan Bishop of Brooklyn, in my role as the legitimate shepherd of this particular Church, wish to confirm the constant position of the Diocese of Brooklyn that a thorough investigation revealed that the alleged "visions of Bayside" completely lacked authenticity".Mugavero in 1972 renamed the Pro-Cathedral of St. James as the Cathedral of St. James.
+In 1986, Mugavero issued a declaration on Lueken's visions, stating that they "completely lacked authenticity."

+Mugavero in 1972 renamed the Pro-Cathedral of St. James as the Cathedral of St. James.
 In 1987, Mugavero established the Immaculate Conception Center at the site of the former Cathedral College to house diocesan offices, ministries and a retreat center.
 The Vatican in 1982 designated the Cathedral of St. James as a minor basilica.
 Mugavero retired in 1990.